 You may have come across the term white light and just thought of a light being white.
-The term however, refers to a much more complex scenario.
+The term however, refers to a much more complex scenario and this is the basis on which the logo for White Light Pictures comes from.

 White and black are normally referred to as being colours, however in reality, they are not colours at all.
 White consists of all the colours the human eye can see whilst black is the total absence of these same colours.
 Sunlight consists of various wavelengths of light each with different characteristics and properties.
 We can only see some of these wavelengths, namely white light, which refers to the band of frequencies which are visible to the human eye.
 We can see all of these wavelengths (or colours) when rainbows appear in the skies.
 To be able to see all of the colours which make up white light, we need a prism in order to separate it into different frequencies.
 One of the wavelengths which is invisible to the naked eye is ultra violet light.
 We cannot see it, but we can certainly feel it if exposed to it for a long time.
 Other similar invisible wavelengths are x-ray, gamma rays and radio waves.